tshepang/blog/content/tough women.md

 categories = ['movies']
 +++

-It\'s such a rare sight seeing tough gals in movies.
+It's such a rare sight seeing tough gals in movies.
 When such characters are developed and/or performed well, I always celebrate.

 Here goes: